ctnava/rxtechnotes/ethics_compliance.md

 ## Duties

+## Communication

+Communication is an important part of teamwork in any pharmacy.
+It can take place in written, verbal, or nonverbal forms.
+As a technician, you may be communicating with patients, their representatives, as well as other healthcare professionals.

 ### Medication Safety

 Preventing medication errors is an important goal of every pharmacy and, therefore, pharmacy technicians play an important role in preventing medication errors.